 To renounce your status as a permanent resident, you must:

 Note: In cases where the client is under 18 years of age, all legal guardians must consent in writing to the client renouncing their permanent resident status.

 If you renounce your permanent resident status, you will permanently change your status in Canada as of the day your application is approved by an officer.
 You will not be able to appeal the decision to the Immigration Appeal Division (IAD).
 You will no longer be a permanent resident of Canada.
 You will no longer be eligible to apply for Canadian citizenship.
 Any application for Canadian citizenship that is still in process will be refused.

 However, you may need to apply for a temporary resident visa (TRV) or an Electronic Travel Authorization (eTA), depending on your country of citizenship and the purpose of your visit and the travel document you will be using.

 If you wish to apply for a TRV, you must submit your visa application separately from your application to renounce your permanent resident status.
 TRV applications must be submitted following the existing instructions for submitting TRV applications, while Voluntary Renunciation of PR status applications must be sent in a separate envelope by mail to the IRCC visa office.

-Book free counselling session with our experienced RCIC - CICC about your study plan in Canada.
-Discuss all steps from selection of college and course to Canada arrival and settlement.
+Book free counselling session with our experienced RCIC about your immigration plans in Canada.
+Discuss all steps regarding the program you wish to apply in.